alvaro-escalante/google-index-checker/README.md

 http://www.gruppo.mps.it/ap_trasparenzaweb/Documenti%5C103029489.pdf | Indexed
 https://www.swing-autovermietung.de/#!ueberuns | Indexed

 Any errors will go to `erros.csv` that will be renamed automatically into `ulrs.csv` removing the previous one and running the script again until there are no errors.

 If there are malformed urls that can not be processs, there will be stored on a `exceptions.csv` file.

 Scraperapi will not consider errors as requests.

-> Note: Make sure to provided csv of urls has the name `urls.csv`
+> Note: Make sure the provided csv with the urls it's named `urls.csv`

 ## Used packages